nawinkhatiwada/MiniTikTok/README.md

 # MiniTikTok
-MiniTikTok App to demonstrate usage of Clean Architecture, Exo-Player, MediaCodec,FFmpeg, OpenGL
+A lightweight MiniTikTok Android app built to demonstrate Clean Architecture and advanced media processing techniques.
+This project showcases video playback, rendering, and encoding using ExoPlayer, MediaCodec, FFmpeg, and OpenGL.